-The project is consistent with the AW zoning district regulations.
-A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.20.030) are permitted in the AW District subject to an approved use permit.
-The proposed project will comply with the development standards of the AW District.
-However, no new buildings or other external changes to the winery's physical facility are proposed nor any production increase.
+The project is consistent with the AP zoning district regulations.
+A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.16.030) are permitted in the AP District with an approved use permit.
+The proposed project includes an increase in the number of on-site employees; minor site improvements; expansion of the existing winery building as well interior remodeling; improvement of the existing driveway, and the use of the existing outdoor garden area for public tours and tastings. and will comply with the development standards of the AP District.
 The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.